OrlandoSoto/my-docker/README.md

 * This application displays text information that is the most useful for regular commuters without unecessary map or transit graphics.

 ## How to build and run this application
-From the console 'cd' into the directory where "docker-compose.yml" resides and use this command to buld and run the three containers:
+From the console 'cd' into the directory where "docker-compose.yml" resides and use this command to build and run the three containers:
 ```
 docker-compose up -d
 ```